The Do's and Don'ts of Art Licensing

 I seem to be a magnet for toxic licensing and representation agreements.
 For some reason, artists are always sending me copies of agreements that have been proposed to them by companies that want either to buy their art outright, or to license their art on terms that are less than advantageous to the artist.

 Most often the agreements will come with little notes attached.
 The artist might want to know if I think the agreement is as strange as they think it is.
 They may have tried to get through it and found it to be impenetrable gibberish.
 Or they may have happily read along until they hit something that just didn't sound right.
 Is it them, they wonder?
 Are they being unreasonable?
 Or is it something that might be wrong with the agreement itself, that might be less than standard?

 The bottom line is that they've hit something that has set their teeth on edge and they either don't understand it, or are afraid that they do understand it and that there's a good reason not to like it.

 The artists who confide in me to this extent aren't really supposed to, because most agreements make it clear that they're confidential between the parties involved.
 But these are agreements that are just being proposed and haven't yet been signed.
 And where' s the harm in showing an agreement to someone knowledgeable and inpartial to ask their advice on it before signing it?

 So the agreements mount up in my files.
 They're from print publishers, artist agents, card companies, tableware companies, and every sort of company you might imagine that has anything to do with art.
 And some of these agreements are real doozies, believe me.

 I've learned over the years that there are key warning signs - key words, you might say - that can pop up when you take the time to puzzle through an agreement, and some of them carry so much importance that I call them "hot words."

-When you see these hot words, alarm bells should go off in your head and you should prepare to devote all of your brain power to understanding just how they're used, and what they mean to you and to your control over your art.
+When you see these hot words, alarm bells should go off in your head and you should get ready to devote all of your brain power to understanding just how they're used, and what they mean to you in real terms and, especially, to your control over your art.